yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors

-lastdate: 28/Mar/2023
+lastdate: September 2023

 ---

 Hi there!
-I am a fourth-year PhD candidate in Computer Science at Northwestern University.
+I am a fifth-year PhD candidate in Computer Science at Northwestern University.
 I'm working at <a href="http://networks.cs.northwestern.edu/">Northwestern Networks Group</a> and supervised by <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>.
 I received my B.Eng. in Computer Science from Beijing University of Posts and Telecommunications in 2019.

 My research interests lie in computer networking and distributed systems.
+My current research focuses on two primary directions: (i) enhancing the security and privacy measures of various Internet services, and (ii) advancing the reliability of data center networks, aiming to minimize downtime.